karmaniverous/entity-manager-demo/.stan/imports/entity-client-dynamodb/README.md

 - “Token in → Narrowed type out”
   - Pass a literal entity token to get token-narrowed records.
-- “RemoveKeys when you want domain objects”
+- “Strip keys in handlers when you want domain objects”
-  - In token-aware reads, set `removeKeys: true` to strip generated/global keys.
+  - Call `entityClient.entityManager.removeKeys(entityToken, records)` to return domain shapes.
 - “Config literal (cf) narrows page keys by index”
   - Pass your config literal to createQueryBuilder for index/page-key correctness.